stupidscammer/pypher/docs/installation.rst

 * astropy_ (>=0.4)

-In case these are not automatically installed using the `pypi install`_ procedure, either install them manually or use the ``requirement.txt`` file provided with the `source install`_ and simply:
+In case these are not automatically installed using the `pypi install`_ procedure, either install them manually or use the ``requirements.txt`` file provided with the `source install`_ and simply:

 .. code:: bash